 Highly efficient LED lighting has been installed in some of the school's gallery spaces and in the Brown Center atrium, as well as in Falvey Hall.
 The LED bulbs replaced halogen bulbs that typically consumed from 100 watts to up to 300 watts with LED bulbs that consume no more than 18 watts of electricity.
 The LED bulbs also burn cooler, thereby reducing the cooling load in the buildings.
 The lifespan of an LED bulb is expected to be up to 10 years, whereas halogen bulbs have to be changed several times each semester.
 This helps reduce maintenance costs.

 Since 2008, MICA has planted over 200 new trees on and around campus.
 This includes the total redevelopment of Pearlstone Park near Mt Royal Station and landscaping "Lazarus Plaza" at the I-83 bridge over North Avenue, near the intersection of Mt Royal Ave.
-The school also worked with AMTRAK to improve, landscape, and re-foliate the AMTRAK pit near the Commons dormitory.
+The school also worked with AMTRAK to improve, landscape, and re-foliate the AMTRAK pit near the Founders Green dormitory.
 MICA also uses organic fertilizers for its landscaping.

 Paints and solvents